Master of Arts in Pastoral Studies

 - The following three non-credit workshops are required prior to registration for Ministry Practicum: Virtus Training, Issues in Human Sexuality, and Professional Standards.

-- Students must complete the Capstone Paper.
+- Students must complete the Capstone Paper or Project.

 Degree-Specific Admissions Requirements